basharast/RetroArch-ARM/README.md

 RetroArch Team done great job to make this project if you would like to support them <a href="https://www.retroarch.com/index.php?page=donate">Click Here</a>

 # Building

-- You need SDKs: 18362 and 14393
+- You need SDKs: 19041 and 14393
 - Use Visual Studio 2022
 - Goto pkg\msvc-uwp
 - Use only `RetroArch-msvc2019-UWP.sln`
-- You can build it as `ReleaseANGLE` or `ReleaseANGLE GL`
+- You can build it as `ReleaseANGLE`
-- `ReleaseANGLE GL` for devices with no DirectX 11.x support
-- There is also Release 14393 (pointless, no much cores)
+- There is also Release 14393 (no much cores)
 - To ensure cores loaded correctly, you can make them built-in
 - Built-in cores must be at `pkg\msvc-uwp\RetroArch-msvc2019-UWP\cores`

+## D3D 9.3 & 9.1

+- Use `ReleaseANGLE Legacy`
+- Or create new config from `ReleaseANGLE 14393 D3D`
+- Define `IS_LEVEL_93` in project Preprocessors
+- Remove the following from project Preprocessors
+- - `HAVE_OZONE`
+- - `HAVE_XMB`

 ## Important